lab-lab/nndb/fMRI_preprocessing/README.md

 16. preprocessing_functional_concatenate.sh
 17. preprocessing_general_move_files.sh
 ```
-Please see `preprocessing_master.sh ` for more info.
+The scripts above should be run through `preprocessing_master.sh `.
+Please check the master script for more info.
+NB: Some subjects needed slight variations of scripts due to re-localising or timing issues.
+Please see the `timing_script_fixes.sh` script for info.